The Invisible War

 They Still Show Up.
 Every Single Day.

+COTECC — Community Technical and Commercial College, Bafut — was established in 1983 and once enrolled hundreds of students from across Cameroon and neighboring countries.
 Then the crisis hit.
 Equipment was looted.
 Workshops were destroyed.
-Students now study science with an empty lab, fashion design with no sewing machines, electrical engineering with no wire, and auto mechanics with no car or tools.
+Students now study science with an empty lab, fashion design with no sewing machines, electrical engineering with no wire.
+And still — they show up.

 Joshua T. Berglan with students from COTECC in Bafut, Cameroon